openstack/nova/doc/source/user/support-matrix.rst

-* **Inclusivity** - people have shown ability to make effective use of a wide range of virtualization technologies with broadly varying featuresets.
+* **Inclusivity** - people have shown ability to make effective use of a wide range of virtualization technologies with broadly varying feature sets.
 Aiming to keep the requirements as inclusive as possible, avoids second-guessing what a user may wish to use the cloud compute service for.